NightB1ade/7-Wonders-Scoring/README.md

 - [x] player type chooser
 - [x] menu to configure tracks
 - [x] dialog to select and change visible tracks/score
-- [ ] sort out players when game changes!
+- [x] sort out players when game changes - dialog to ask if ok to clear.
-- [ ] allow removal of players on first screen?
+- [x] allow removal of players on first screen - by clearing menu
+- [x] back button takes you back to first screen
 - [ ] player name editing
-- [ ] menu to reset and return to main screen
+- [ ] add in science calculator (via reverse polish notation engine?)
+- [ ] dialog at end declaring winner on final score entry?